MylesMor/blockchain_task/README.md

 ## Ethereum Address Details Retriever
-A script which takes in a cryptocurrency address hash, retrieves details such as balance, whether it's a smart contract and its transaction count in Ethereum mainnet.
+A script which takes in a cryptocurrency address hash, retrieves details such as balance, whether it's a smart contract and its transaction count in Ethereum mainnet and saves it to a CSV file.

 ### Prerequisites
 Python 3.x installed (preferably 3.6+)